Asymptotic Theory for Regularized Estimation in Functional Time Series Models

-In this section, we illustrate the proposed method using a publicly available wearable sensor dataset.
-The dataset, downloaded from \url{https://ubicomp.eti.uni-siegen.de/home/datasets/ubicomp12/}; see \cite{BerlinEugen2012Dlaw} for details.
-The dataset consists of raw acceleration measurement in 3 dimensions recorded by a wrist-worn sensor worn by 6 participants; see \cite{BerlinEugen2012Dlaw} for details.
-The sensors continuously recorded daily activities, with each participant selecting one leisure activity—such as badminton, cycling, flamenco dancing, playing guitar, gym workouts, or Zumba aerobics—lasting between 30 and 90 minutes per day.
+In this section, we illustrate the proposed method using a publicly available wearable sensor dataset from \url{https://ubicomp.eti.uni-siegen.de/home/datasets/ubicomp12/}; see \cite{BerlinEugen2012Dlaw} for details.
+The dataset consists of raw acceleration measurement in three dimensions recorded by a wrist-worn sensor worn by six participants, each performing one leisure activity—such as badminton, cycling, flamenco dancing, playing guitar, gym workouts, or Zumba aerobics for 30-90 minutes daily.
 The acceleration data, as illustrated in Figure \ref{fig: guitar_3}, is naturally considered as multivariate functional data.
-We use the proposed method to estimate the autoregressive operators for each leisure activity, aiming to uncover intrinsic movement patterns and provide new insights into activity pattern recognition.
+We apply the proposed method to estimate the autoregressive operators for each activity, aiming to uncover intrinsic movement patterns and provide new insights into activity pattern recognition.

-Due to the highly irregular sampling intervals in the original data, we first apply linear spline interpolation to obtain equally spaced observations, followed by cubic spline interpolation for smoothing.
-The data is then segmented into 1-second intervals, each containing 101 points, allowing each segment to be viewed as a realization of a random element in the space $L^2([0,1], \R^3)$.
+Due to the highly irregular sampling intervals in the original data, we first apply linear spline interpolation for equally spaced observations, then cubic spline interpolation for smoothing.
+The data is segmented into 1-second intervals, each containing 101 points.
+Each segment can be viewed as a realization of a random element in the space $L^2([0,1], \R^3)$.
 For each activity, we use the first 90\% of the data as the training set and reserve the remaining 10\% for testing.
 Applying the methodology proposed in Section \ref{sec: example}, we estimate the autocovariance and autoregressive operators.
-As discussed in Section \ref{subsec: MSE}, the choice of parameters $\alpha_n$ and $k_n$ plays a critical role in estimation accuracy, and we employ 5-fold cross-validation for selection.
-Given the inherent dependence structure of functional time series data, we adopt a cross-validation partitioning strategy as illustrated in Figure \ref{fig: cv} to handle functional time series dependence.
+As discussed in Section \ref{subsec: MSE}, the choice of parameters $\alpha_n$ and $k_n$ plays a critical role in estimation accuracy.
+We employ 5-fold cross-validation for selection, adopting the partitioning as illustrated in Figure \ref{fig: cv} to handle functional time series dependence.